 As offensive coordinator, he helped groom Andy Dalton into an NFL quarterback.
 In 2007, Dalton was listed as a freshman All-American after he set the then single-season school records for pass completions (222) and attempts (371) all while notching second in yards (2,459) and fourth in completion percentage (59.8)

 Schultz showed the ability to develop young talent throughout his career.
-Aaron Brown was tabbed as the MWC’s Freshman of the Year, and Lonta Hobbs and Robert Merrill became the first two freshman in TCU history for rush for 1,000 yards.
+Aaron Brown was tabbed as the MWC’s Freshman of the Year, and Lonta Hobbs and Robert Merrill became the first two freshman in TCU history to rush for 1,000 yards.
 Hobbs did it in 2002 and Merrill in 2003.
 Basil Mitchell was the fifth 1,000 runner under his tutelage.

 The Frogs set a school mark with 782 yards against in-state rival Houston in 2003 and grabbed third in 2007 with 604 against San Diego State.
 The marks are now second and seventh, respectively.